 Approximately 92% of adults have experienced a cavity.
 Cavities occur as a result of tooth decay, and if left untreated, they can severely damage teeth and lead to a decline in oral health.
-Though cavities are common, at Seaside Family Dentistry, Fort Lauderdale dentist Dr. Friedland can easily fix them using routine, restorative dentistry treatments called tooth-colored fillings with our Fort Lauderdale, FL dental team, also known as a tooth filling.
+Though cavities are common, at Seaside Family Dentistry, Fort Lauderdale dentist Dr. Kellner can easily fix them using routine, restorative dentistry treatments called tooth-colored fillings with our Fort Lauderdale, FL dental team, also known as a tooth filling.

 What Is a Dental Filling?

 A dental filling can be made out of a variety of materials and is used to fill and seal the hole caused by a cavity, preventing decay from spreading to the rest of the tooth.
-Dr. Friedland quickly, easily, and comfortably removes decay from a tooth before it progresses.
+Dr. Kellner quickly, easily, and comfortably removes decay from a tooth before it progresses.
 The type of tooth filling that is used is largely based on your needs and preferences.

 Types of Dental Fillings

 You are probably most familiar with gold and silver/amalgam fillings, but these are only two of several options you will have if you find yourself with a cavity.
 Though both gold and amalgam fillings are good options, they also stand out against the pearly whites they are preserving and protecting.
 Fortunately, your dentist in Fort Lauderdale has less obvious alternatives available.

 Amalgam fillings: Amalgam tooth fillings are affordable and durable, able to last 10 to 15 years or longer.
 Because they are made of silver, they do not match the surrounding tooth and may stand out.